International Consolidated Airlines Executes Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-International Consolidated Airlines Group announced the purchase of 944,098 ordinary shares to be held as treasury shares, as part of its ongoing share repurchase program.
-This move, executed through Goldman Sachs Bank Europe SE, reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value, impacting its financial operations and market perception.
+International Consolidated Airlines Group, S.A. announced the purchase of 973,371 ordinary shares, which will be held as treasury shares.
+This transaction is part of a share repurchase program initiated earlier this year, reflecting the company’s strategy to manage its capital structure effectively.
+The purchase impacts the company’s issued share capital, providing shareholders with updated figures for regulatory notifications.

-The most recent analyst rating on (GB:IAG) stock is a Hold with a £1.95 price target.
+The most recent analyst rating on (GB:IAG) stock is a Buy with a £5.20 price target.
 To see the full list of analyst forecasts on International Consolidated Airlines stock, see the GB:IAG Stock Forecast page.

 Spark’s Take on GB:IAG Stock